TeradarGold/mineflayer-web-bot/README.md

 4. Run the file "start_app.bat", this will start the application
 5. Navigate to http://localhost:3000/general to use the bot!
 Make sure to equip darkmode on the top right if your eyes hurt.
 Try not to refresh the page while program is running.

+You will need to log in to the microsoft accounts under the section called "Auth Data".

 To send chat through a bot:
 - When the bot is connected to the server, click on the dropdown called "Select Bot" and choose the bot you want to use (Bot0, Bot1, etc).
 Then send a message through the "type your message here" box and click send.

+Things that don't work:

+Connect Message currently does not work, you will need to individually send messages.
+Sending a chat message under the "All" bot function does not work, you will need to send messages individually.

+Message me on discord if you need any help TraderGold#1803

+If you would like to add functionalities to this program please do :)